jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 Filters a FoldingText document based on an expression given in a simple syntax.
 For example, the expression `;writ/fiction/@todo` will show only items tagged @todo that are under an item containing the text 'fiction' that is under an heading with the text 'writ' (including partial word matches).

-The extension can also be triggered with the keyboard shortcut of Shift+Command+' (this can be changed near the end of the main.js file).
+The extension can also be triggered with the keyboard shortcut Shift+Command+' (this can be changed near the end of the main.js file).

 If the path cannot be parsed, a message is logged to the console.
 (Access the console in FoldingText by holding the Option key when you launch the app; then right-click within the editor and choose 'Inspect Element'.)

-Requires FoldingText 1.3 build 716 or later.
+Requires [FoldingText 1.3](http://support.foldingtext.com/discussions/development-versions) build 716 or later.

+The extension can also be used with [TaskPaper 3](http://support.foldingtext.com/discussions/development-versions).
+In TaskPaper, `;` matches projects rather than headings.

 ## Examples of expressions: